Sewer56/struct-compression-analyzer/format-schema.md

 The schema is designed to represent and analyze bit-packed structures with the following capabilities:

-- Define individual fields with precise bit positions
+- Define individual fields with precise bit lengths
 - Group related fields together
 - Create nested field hierarchies
 - Support for different field types and metadata